Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Analysis of the Gram--Schmidt Walk Algorithm

 A key aspect in our analysis of the Gram--Schmdit Walk algorithm is a Gram--Schmidt orthogonalization applied to a random re-ordering of the input vectors.
 We use the randomized Gram--Schmidt orthogonalization to obtain the tight bounds on the covariance matrix and the subgaussian constant in Theorems~\mainref{thm:cov-bound} and \mainref{thm:sub-gaussian}, respectively.
 In this section, we describe this connection in detail, providing additional notation and several technical lemmas which will be used in the proofs of Theorems~\mainref{thm:cov-bound} and \mainref{thm:sub-gaussian}.

-Before continuing, we make two remarks regarding the randomized Gram--Schmidt orthogonalization.
+Before continuing, we make three remarks regarding the randomized Gram--Schmidt orthogonalization.
 First, we emphasize that this re-ordering and orthogonalization is only for the purposes of analysis and is not executed by the algorithm.
-We also remark that although \citet{Bansal2019Gram} discuss how the Gram--Schmidt Walk algorithm was inspired by Gram--Schmidt orthogonalization, an explicit connection is not made in that paper.
-This is one of the technical differences in our analysis which allows us to obtain tighter bounds.
+Second, we remark that although \citet{Bansal2019Gram} discuss how the Gram--Schmidt Walk algorithm was inspired by Gram--Schmidt orthogonalization, an explicit connection is not made in that paper.
+This is one of the technical differences in our analysis which allow us to obtain tighter bounds.
+Third, we remark that this re-ordering and orthogonalization will be carried out conditioned on an arbitrary pivot ordering $\pi$.
+Without loss of generality, we assume that $\pi$ is the identity permutation, i.e. $\pi(i) = i$ for all $i \in [n]$.

 We begin this discussion by first describing the randomized re-ordering of the input vectors and then defining the Gram--Schmidt Orthogonalization processes applied to this re-ordering.
 Let us introduce the notation of the re-ordering.
 The inputs vectors $\gscv{1}, \gscv{2}, \dots \gscv{n} \in \Reals^m$ will be re-ordered as